-From your time as a student to your post-graduate experience as an alumni, TRAPCA’s support and amenities continue, as a result of your connection to the TRAPCA Alumni Network, now over 150,000 people.
+From your time as a student to your post-graduate experience as an alumni, TRAPCA’s support and amenities continue, as a result of your connection to the TRAPCA Alumni Network.

 The Trade Policy Training Centre in Africa (TRAPCA) is a Centre within the Eastern and Southern Africa Management Institute (ESAMI), which is an intergovernmental institute that is ISO certified and recognized by UNECA as a Centre of Excellence.
 TRAPCA was inaugurated in December 2006, with the mandate of providing training and technical expertise on trade issues to professionals in Least Developed Countries (LDCs) and low income Sub-Saharan African countries.
 Situated in Arusha, TRAPCA is owned by ESAMI and in partnership with Lund University in Sweden.